Near Swainsboro in Emanuel County, Georgia — The American South (South Atlantic)

 Erected 1956 by Georgia Historical Commission.
 (Marker Number 053-7.)

 Other nearby markers.
+At least 8 other markers are within 10 miles of this location, measured as the crow flies.
 Pine Barren Crossroads (within shouting distance of this marker); Sherman at Midville (approx. 2˝ miles away); Summerville (approx. 3.2 miles away); The Savannah Road (approx. 5.2 miles away); Sherman at the Jones Plantation (approx. 6.7 miles away); Bark Camp Church (approx. 7.2 miles away); a different marker also named Bark Camp Church (approx. 7.3 miles away); Old Town Plantation (approx. 9.7 miles away).

 More about this marker.
 The text for the missing marker was taken from "Georgia Historical Markers" (Bay Tree Grove, Second Edition 1978) compiled by Carroll P. Scruggs from the records of the Georgia Historical Commission.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 8, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 378 times since then and 29 times this year.
+It was originally submitted on August 8, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 445 times since then and 10 times this year.
 Photos: 1, 2, 3. submitted on August 8, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.